byu-oit/handel/docs/supported-services/apigateway.rst

       }
     }

-Notice that the Swagger document now contains an *x-lambda-functions* section.
+Notice that this is just a vanilla Swagger document for the most part.
+It does have some Handel-provided extensions, however.
+Notice that the Swagger document contains an *x-lambda-functions* section.
 This section contains a list of elements that define Lambda configurations.
 For each item in this list, Handel will create a Lambda function for you.
 These objects are defined by the following schema:

 .. code-block:: none